eirikhoye/mirna_pipeline/README.md

 # note we set /mnt as prefix to path, because we defined our project folder as /mnt
 ```
+Now lets run miRTrace from the singularity container
 ```
 # First define some convenience variables
 export PROJECT="/path/to/mirna_pipeline" # set to wherever you cloned the github mirna_pipeline directory